Version Control

 Click on New Version and then Instantiate to create the next version for testing.

-Rename the test version for production usage
+Rename a version for production usage

-Go to the list of version.
+Go to the list of versions.

 Rename version & update description to migrate the test version for production usage.